-By following his dream, “Hurricane” JJ Maguire rubbed elbows with some of the most influential names in music and wrestling.
+By following his dream, "Hurricane" JJ Maguire rubbed elbows with some of the most influential names in music and wrestling.
 Pick a WWF or WCW wrestler from the ’80s through to the ’90s, and there’s a good chance that JJ created their theme music along with his friend, Jimmy Hart.
-Credited with over 100 wrestler entrance theme songs, JJ Maguire was crucial in the overall identity of your favorite superstars.
-From beach house recording sessions with Hulk Hogan, to forming a very personal relationship with Vince McMahon, here is his remarkably memorable story.
+Credited with over 100 wrestler entrance theme songs, JJ Maguire was crucial in your favorite superstars’ overall identity.
+From beach house recording sessions with Hulk Hogan to forming a very personal relationship with Vince McMahon, here is his remarkably memorable story.

 "God gave me a talent, and I took it to the greatest show on Earth.
 Who knew wrestling was such a powerful force?
 I did." – JJ Maguire

 JJ Maguire, The Man Behind Your Favorite Wrestling Music

 John Maguire, known as “Hurricane” JJ Maguire, has fond childhood memories of watching wrestling on Saturdays from WBIR TV in Knoxville, Tennessee.
 This was a mere two and a half hours from Somerset, Kentucky, and Lake Cumberland, where he grew up.
 "I’d get up early, watch The Three Stooges, Roy Rogers, and sit there eating my cereal,” JJ opens up to me as we catch up by phone one, especially sunny afternoon in July.
 “Wrestling came on about 11 o’clock during lunch, and I’d root for the good guys and holler at the bad guys.
 I enjoyed it and never missed it, but had no clue my future would be involved in the wrestling industry years later."
 He remembers when Randy Savage debuted and the eclectic array of talent that Angelo Poffo’s ICW showcased week to week.